Vegetarian, vegan or flexitarian – what’s the difference?

 - A Demi-Vegetarian – no red meat but eats fish & poultry, milk products, and eggs.

-People that elect to follow a plant-based diet are “vegan” only relating to their diet.
+People that elect to follow a plant-based diet are “vegan” only relating to their diet, and opt for a healthier lifestyle.
 They eat no meat or any product that is produced by an animal.
 This includes cow’s milk and all dairy products (including the less common goats or yak milk), eggs and honey.
 For the sake of catering, you can consider their dietary preference as a vegan.
 This will be clearer once you read the below definition for Veganism.
 Also known as a Vegan Diet.

-Tip: Don’t forget to consider the butter or margarine when preparing foods, as well has honey.
+Tip: Don’t forget to consider the butter or margarine when preparing foods, as well as honey.

 Veganism extends beyond diet to include one’s entire lifestyle.
 In addition to the plant-based eating above, all things in their life ensure than no animal was used in the acquiring of the product at all.
 For example, no leather, suede, wool, silk, cosmetics tested on animals, or including any animal products and no gelatin.